-JPMorgan reaches settlement with victims of Jeffrey Epstein
+JPMorgan settles with victims of Jeffrey Epstein, deceased financier charged with sex trafficking

 “We all now understand that Epstein’s behavior was monstrous, and we believe this settlement is in the best interest of all parties, especially the survivors, who suffered unimaginable abuse at the hands of this man,” JPMorgan Chase said in a written statement early Monday.

-Litigation is still pending between the U.S. Virgin Islands and JPMorgan Chase, as well as JPMorgan Chase’s claims against former executive, Jes Staley.

-According to the lawsuits, JPMorgan provided Epstein loans and regularly allowed him to withdraw large sums of cash from 1998 through August 2013 even though it knew about his sex trafficking practices.
+According to the lawsuits, JPMorgan provided Epstein loans and regularly allowed him to withdraw large sums of cash from 1998 through August 2013 even though it was aware of his participation in sex trafficking.
+The anonymous victim, referred to as Jane Doe, said she was sexually abused by Epstein from 2006 and 2013.

+The bank continued to count Epstein as a client despite the fact that Epstein was arrested and pled guilty to sex crimes in 2008 in Florida.

+The settlement with Jane Doe arrives on the same day that a judge granted Doe’s lawsuit class-action status, meaning future awards would be granted to Doe and other victims.

 “Any association with him was a mistake and we regret it,” the bank said in a prepared statement.
 “We would never have continued to do business with him if we believed he was using our bank in any way to help commit heinous crimes.”